 Here's a sampling of the top things to do in Midland, Michigan:

-Experience Year-round Beauty: Streamside walks along curving pathways, an historic red bridge, jaw-dropping florals and greenery.
+Experience Year-round Beauty: Streamside walks along curving pathways, architectural bridges, jaw-dropping florals and greenery.
 Be sure to enjoy the gorgeous 110-acre Dow Gardens in Midland any time of year!
-Consider Butterflies in Bloom (spring), outdoor movies in the gardens (summer), the poinsettia display and Christmas Walk (winter) and touring The Pines and Alden B. Dow Home & Studio in any season.
+Consider Butterflies in Bloom (spring), outdoor movies in the gardens (summer), the poinsettia display and Christmas Walk (winter) and touring The Pines home in any season.

 Explore the Canopy: Connected to above-mentioned Dow Gardens is the newly re-opened Whiting Forest of Dow Gardens, and its impressive 1,400-foot, fully-accessible Canopy Walk — the longest in the nation — suspended four stories above the forest floor.
 Don't pass on discovering this incredible $20 million project, complete with four-zoned orchard, 13,600-square-foot Playground, and endless other spots made for exploring outdoors.

+Museum & A Show?
+Yes!
 With two museums (and wall-sized, show-stopper fish tanks), two performance venues and art studios, Midland Center for the Arts is the Great Lakes Bay Region's one-stop destination for art, science, history, music, theatre, dance, films, and professional world-class entertainers.
 Check their schedule of events before visiting, because there's always something worth experiencing at MCFTA!

 Get All Hands In: Walk into the Pottery Studio and Glaze Bar at Space Studios, an architectural gem situated on rural, 5-acre property, and try your hand at painting and creating from a wide selection of ready-to-be-glazed, handcrafted pottery.
 And stop into Creative 360 for all kinds of creative endeavors to explore while enjoying art exhibits by area artists.

 Play Ball: Or at least experience a Great Lakes Loons Minor League Baseball game at Dow Diamond!
 With seating for 5,200 fans (and 24 concession facilities, two indoor fireplaces, two outdoor fire pits, a group picnic area, and the Northern Lights Pavilion), enjoy a day at the ball game and say hi to official mascot, Lou E. Loon!

 Find Your Bliss: Immerse yourself from April - November in Dahlia Hill and experience eight terraces bursting with more than 3,000 Dahlia blooms of more than 300 varieties, garden sculptures, and artist Charles Breed's working studio and museum.

 Adventure Out: Plan time to get out and breathe in the fresh air!
 Bike, hike, inline skate (or cross-country ski) the 30-mile Pere Marquette Rail Trail, or spend time in nature hitting up nearly 19 miles of trails at Chippewa Nature Center (and check out the two-story observation deck for birds-eye viewing at its best).
 And be sure to put Ike's Mobile Kayak Rentals on your radar if you're looking to add waterfront memories to your Midland getaway!

 Ahh, Midland.
-Home to The Tridge that may very well be the only three-legged pedestrian bridge in the U.S. (a must-experience while you're here), and the kind of city that'll leave you feeling like you've found the best of both worlds: upscale and downhome, rugged and refined.
+Home to The Tridge (a three-legged bridge and a must-experience while you're here), and the kind of city that'll leave you feeling like you've found the best of both worlds: upscale and downhome, rugged and refined.